Order (or just read

 If I had to pick one word for this book, I'd choose "thorough".
-Give me the luxury of a few more and I'd add "sumptuous", "enthralling" and maybe even "riveting".
+Give me the luxury of a few more words and I'd add "sumptuous", "enthralling" and maybe even "riveting".
 Well, OK, maybe "riveting" wouldn't be most folks choice, but I can really get into a well written book like this.
 From almost the very first page I learned things I never knew.
 What was even more interesting was learning the "why" behind things I already did know - that's where the "thorough" comes into play: you don't just learn the rules for Make's variable dereferencing, you learn why it works that way.
 Make doesn't get its own chapter, but it is explained in good depth, as are gdb and gcc itself.

 After that, and a good overview of the GNU C library. there's a great chapter on memory debugging and the various tools available to help find your errant pointers.
 I don't program much in C anymore, so I was mostly unaware of these tools and certainly didn't understand the features and limitations that this chapter covered.
 After that, it's on to building and using shared libraries, with lucid explanation of the role of ldconfig and how sonames are linked to real libraries.
 Preloading libraries is covered using the example of zlibc, which was another thing I never knew existed (it can automagically uncompress files so that programs written with standard C "open" work transparently with zipped files).